Skip to content

 The plan review checks whether the work is safe to start.
 Implementation review checks the diff.
 Completion review checks the whole spec after all tasks are done.

-Use Ralph only after specs are crisp enough to verify.
+• Ralph — the hardened harness for fully planned specs: fresh session per iteration, hook-enforced guardrails.
+Use it only after specs are crisp enough to verify.

 Terminal window